Arenadata/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/WebHDFS.md

         {"boolean": true}

-If no permissions are specified, the newly created directory will be assigned with default 755 permission.
-This also applies to new files created.
+    If no permissions are specified, the newly created directory will have 755 permission as default.
 No umask mode will be applied from server side (so "fs.permissions.umask-mode" value configuration set on Namenode side will have no effect).

 See also: [`permission`](#Permission), [FileSystem](../../api/org/apache/hadoop/fs/FileSystem.html).mkdirs